Autism and Behavioural Science Graduate Certificate

 To be eligible for this certificate you must have, as a minimum, an 2 year Ontario community college diploma or a university degree from a recognized institution.

 Prior approval for this program is necessary.
-Please drop off a copy of your educational qualifications to Continuing Education, Room J113, Fennell Campus or mail it to:
+Please send a copy of your educational qualifications:

 Please include a resume with your name, address, phone number and email address and indicate you are interested in the Autism & Behavioural Sciences Graduate Certificate program.